 Note: These do not need to be submitted to the IRB, but are here to be saved to the research record or to be shared with a sponsor.

-HIPAA Waiver(s) NOTE: If PHI is involved, the IRB will accept the HIPAA waiver form to document a request to waive informed consent
+HIPAA Waiver(s) NOTE: If PHI is involved, the IRB will accept the HIPAA waiver form to document a request a waiver of informed consent

 Waiver of Informed Consent Requirements.
-Required when waiving documentation (e.g., signature) of informed consent or the entire process of informed consent.
+Required when waiving documentation (e.g., signature) of informed consent, the entire process of informed consent, or required elements of informed consent.

 Scientific Review Committee: